clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ---
 ## section 05 - architecture of multiservice apps (1hr6min)
+### 105. big ticket items (CONS of section 1-4)
+- duplicate code (express server setup)
+  FIX -> build a central library (npm package for common code) to share code between projects

+- hard to picture flow of events between services
+  FIX -> define our events in shared library

+- hard to remember what properties events should have FIX -> use Typescript

+- hard to test event flows
+  FIX -> write tests (automation)

+- all of kubernetes was running on computer
+  FIX -> running kubernetes cluster in cloud / Skaffold workflow

+- event order execution
+  FIX -> code for concurrency

 ---
 ## section 06 - leveraging a cloud environment for development (47min)
 ---